A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 - Periodic security patches (as frequently as every 30 days)

-A: There is no extra charge for LifeGuard if covered under one of the following Zebra agreements:
+A: There is no extra charge for LifeGuard for devices covered under one of the following Zebra agreements:

 - Zebra Initial Purchase Software Warranty